Asbestos Management Assurance Process (AMAP)

 Capital Funding - Locally Co-Ordinated Voluntary Aided Programme (LCVAP)

-The Locally Co-ordinated Voluntary Aided Programme (LCVAP) is a capital-funded programme administered by the Education Skills Funding Agency but which is devolved to the diocese and the local authority.
+The Locally Co-ordinated Voluntary Aided Programme (LCVAP) is a capital-funded programme administered by the Education Skills and Funding Agency but which is devolved to the diocese.

 Capital Funding - Guidance Notes